 Using the same ratios as chia (1 tablespoon ground seed + 1/4 cup extra liquid) seems to work out well.
 Be aware that flaxseed does impart its distinctive, somewhat nutty flavor.

 When I have no eggs, mashed banana is my go-to for any sweet baking or cooking.
-Often the riper they are, the better.
+Often the riper they are, the better they act as egg substitutes.

 They contribute a good amount of sweetness as well as a fruity flavor, so they would NOT be good in savory applications.